-What looks like R2D2 from Star Wars, and is the newest addition to our avalanche control arsenal?
+What looks like R2D2 from Star Wars, and are the newest addition to our avalanche control arsenal?

-It’s five new O’Bellx units that will be used to trigger avalanches at Mile 35 of Highway 16.
+They’re five new O’Bellx units that we use to trigger avalanches at Mile 35 of Highway 16.
 The great news, is they can be fired remotely, 24/7.

 The O’Bellx are mobile units that are installed on their own towers, by helicopter.
 Each can be fired independently or all five can be detonated at once, by a ministry avalanche technician operating the system remotely from a truck on the highway, in a safe location.
 A spark sets off the mixture of hydrogen and oxygen, producing an explosion that releases snow that is then cleaned off the highway by our maintenance contractors.

-All five units are being installed at 35 Mile (55 kilometres west of Terrace) around May and June 2019.
+The units were installed at 35 Mile (55 kilometres west of Terrace) around May and June 2019.
 (See our breathtaking photos from high above the highway).
 Excitingly, the devices manufactured in France, are the first to be put to work in Canada.

 So picture these cute Star Wars-looking devices standing guard on the cliffs above, as you drive along the western end of Highway 16.
 They’re watching over motorists (just like we are) and are ready to (upon our command) remove snow from above to keep you travelling safely to your destination.